utelecon/utelecon.github.io/en/articles/goodnotes-writing/index.md

 <img src="pic18.jpeg">
 </figure>

-Shape tool allows you to draw geometric shapes on the page.
+Shape Tool allows you to draw geometric shapes on the page.

 When the tool is used to draw an eclipse, circle, rectangle, triangle or any other shapes, it will automatically correct the shape to a close match, as shown in the image below.